RoseAndres/ctfp-learning/part-one/types-and-functions.md

 - Strict typing in combination with pure functions that can be equated to mathematical functions make it possible to write provable code.

 ## Challenges
+1. Define a higher-order function (or a function object) `memoize` in your favorite language.
+This function takes a pure function `f` as an argument and returns a function that behaves almost exactly like `f`, except that it only calls the original function once for every argument, stores the result internally, and subsequently returns this stored result every time it’s called with the same argument.
+You can tell the memoized function from the original by watching its performance.
+For instance, try to memoize a function that takes a long time to evaluate.
+You’ll have to wait for the result the first time you call it, but on subsequent calls, with the same argument, you should get the result immediately.
+1. Try to memoize a function from your standard library that you normally use to produce random numbers.
+Does it work?
+1. Most random number generators can be initialized with a seed.
+Implement a function that takes a seed, calls the random number generator with that seed, and returns the result.
+Memoize that function.
+Does it work?
+1. Which of these C++ functions are pure?
+Try to memoize them and observe what happens when you call them multiple times: memoized and not.

+    1. The factorial function from the example in the text.
+    1. ```C++
+         std::getchar()
+       ```
+    1. ```C++
+         bool f() {
+           std::cout << "Hello!" << std::endl;
+           return true;
+         }
+       ```
+    1. ```C++
+         int f(int x)
+         {
+           static int y = 0;
+           y += x;
+           return y;
+         }
+       ```
+1. How many different functions are there from Bool to Bool?
+Can you implement them all?
+1. Draw a picture of a category whose only objects are the types Void, () (unit), and Bool; with arrows corresponding to all possible functions between these types.
+Label the arrows with the names of the functions.